 Note: Results are based on the impulse response function (IRF) results reported in Section 3.
-Statistical significance is based on a 90% confidence interval.
+Statistical significance is based on a 10% confidence interval.
 The policy stringency increase is reported in monetary terms or percentage points when possible, with associated values based on 2019 levels of stringency.
 Statistical significance remains throughout the rest of the time horizon studied, i.e., up to 20 years, if not stated otherwise.

-Consider, for example, the first row of Table 3.
-The composite index is increased by 6 index points.
+points.
 This is equivalent to a 100%-increase in its theoretical maximum value, which can only be reached when all policies are in effect and at their most stringent level ever chosen within the time period of analysis.
 The composite index actually takes on a maximum value of 4.5, which is lower than its theoretical maximum value of 6.
 Increasing the stringency of the composite index by 6 (100%) thus represents a stronger change in policy stringency than actually observed between 1965 and 2019.
-This change would reduce CO2/CAP from passenger cars by ~0.49 kt, which is a reduction of ~36% relative to 2019 emission levels.
+This change would reduce CO2/CAP from passenger cars by \sim 0.49 kt, which is a reduction of \sim 36% relative to 2019 emission levels.
 The effect is highly statistically significant throughout its contemporaneous effect (time period 0) up to 20 years after the change in stringency.